-I have also been really into handbuilding lately – in particular, using hump and slump molds to create forms.
+I have been really into handbuilding and red earthenware lately – in particular, using hump and slump molds to create forms.
 Today’s post is sort of a perfect marriage of those interests.
 In it, Shoko Teruyama explains how she creates her forms using coils and slabs over bisque molds.
 Plus she shares how she coats her pieces with slips and carves intricate drawings into them revealing the red clay underneath. – Jennifer Harnetty, editor.

 I create handbuilt forms using bisque molds.
 The premise of using bisque molds is not to quickly produce a lot of work, but quite the opposite.
 It’s about slowing down the process, examining the form, and touching everywhere to create well-thought-out pots.
 I like my work to have a thicker wall on the bottom and taper to a thinner rim on top.
 I touch the entire form to make sure there’s a smooth and consistent transition from thick to thin.
 In addition to the changes in wall thickness, I work with contrasts in surfaces.
 The textured area on the outside is a place for your eye to rest and contrasts with the highly decorated surface that will be on the inside.